roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Picking up Cori's soaked, tiny swimsuit, John wadded it up and held it against her snatch.
 He poked it between her pussy lips, stuffing it into her hot hole.
 All the while, his motionless cock throbbed inside her red-hot ass.
 He kept poking and stuffing the swimsuit into her cunt until it was all inside her, the juicy twat laps snapped snuggly back shut.

  "Who needs an overnight bag?"
 John joked.
 "You can just carry your clothes in there.
 I think that should be the test as to whether or not your clothes are skimpy enough.
 If we can't fit them in your cunt, there's too much material."
-Report_Story #4